TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.reservedinstancesreservedinstances/cosmosdbreservedcapacity-public.md

   "version": 2.0,
   "learnMoreLink": "https://aka.ms/reservedinstances",
-  "description": "(Preview) Consider Cosmos DB reserved capacity to save money over pay-as-you-go costs", "longDescription": "Reserved capacity can provide a significant discount over pay-as-you-go prices.
-With reserved capacity, you can pre-purchase your Cosmos DB hourly usage for a duration of 1 or 3 years.
-Discounts will automatically apply to new or existing matching deployments.
-We analyzed your usage over the last 30 days and recommend reserved capacity where we determined savings.", "potentialBenefits": "savings",
+  "description": "(Preview) Consider Cosmos DB reserved capacity to save money over pay-as-you-go costs", "longDescription": "We analyzed your Cosmos DB usage pattern over last 30 days and recommend reserved capacity purchase to optimize costs.
+With reserved capacity you can pre-purchase Cosmos DB hourly usage and save over your pay-as-you-go costs.
+Reserved capacity is a billing benefit and will automatically apply to new or existing deployments.
+Saving estimates are calculated for individual subscriptions using 3-year reservation pricing and by extrapolating the usage pattern observed over last 30 days.
+Shared scope recommendations are available in reservation purchase experience and can increase savings even more.", "potentialBenefits": "savings",
   "actions": [
     {
       "actionId": "b3a3bbb5-feaf-4c02-9d67-aa314bc1b477",
-      "description": "(New) Consider {sku} reserved capacity",
+      "description": "(New) Consider purchasing {prettysku} reserved capacity", "actionType": "Blade",
-      "actionType": "Blade",
       "extensionName": "Microsoft_Azure_Reservations",
       "bladeName": "CreateBlade",